ashmpatel/trade_restful_api/README.md

-# Trade Upload And Processing Using A Reactive framework and Memory Mapped processing
+# Trade Upload And Processing Using Spring and CSV files

 This project is for tutorial purposes.<br />